-- Are able to analyse processes in international business, find cohesion within these processes and define how these different processes can influence the achievements and attainment targets of the organisation. - 2.
-Are able to manage business processes within small to medium-sized businesses, the non-profit sector and governmental organisations. - 3.
-Are able to recognise the position of the organisation within both the local and international environment, and analyse and understand the relationship between it and other organisations in the same environments understanding the concept of sustainability. - 4.
-Are able to recognise and analyse the needs and requirements of the market, in relation to a particular product, and on the basis of these formulate an effective marketing strategy. - 5.
-Are able to maintain business relationships, networks and chains. - 6.
-Are able to effectively instigate and create marketing strategies and manage these in order to gain and retain customers for the company or organisation's products and services. - 7.
-Have knowledge of the management of supply chains, facility chains and information. - 8.
-Understand some of the inter-personal and inter-cultural skills required to achieve within an internationally orientated organisation, including: - Negotiating skills - Customer relationship management skills - Networking skills - Team-working skills - Organisation and managerial skills - Able to deal with stress - Accurate working practices
+- Are able to analyse processes in international business, find cohesion within these processes and define how these different processes can influence the achievements and attainment targets of the organisation.

+- 2. Are able to manage business processes within small to medium-sized businesses, the non-profit sector and governmental organisations.

+- 3. Are able to recognise the position of the organisation within both the local and international environment, and analyse and understand the relationship between it and other organisations in the same environments understanding the concept of sustainability.

+- 4. Are able to recognise and analyse the needs and requirements of the market in relation to a particular product, and on the basis of these formulate an effective marketing strategy.

+- 5. Are able to maintain business relationships, networks and chains.

+- 6. Are able to effectively instigate and create marketing strategies and manage these in order to gain and retain customers for the company or organisation's products and services.

+- 7. Have knowledge of the management of supply chains, facility chains and information.

+- 8. Understand some of the inter-personal and inter-cultural skills required to achieve within an internationally orientated organisation, including:

+- negotiating skills

+- customer relationship management skills

+- networking skills

+- team-working skills

+- organisation skills

+- ability to deal with stress

+- accurate working practices

+- commercial thinking

+- entrepreneurial

-- Commercial thinking - Entrepreneurial skills - Pro-active working methods - 9.
-Are able to work effectively with computer software used in business (office packages), including web-based software (databases and web mail), internet and intranets, email and other popular information and online communication management tools including social media. - 10.
-Are able to communicate fluently in English to an equivalent level of IELTS 6.5 band or higher, understand the importance of learning second languages, and have achieved a basic level in a second or third language. - 11.
-Understand how to use the concept of human resource management, within different businesses across national and international cultures. - 12.
-Are able to develop policies within an organisation, are able to analyse organisational problems and present results of this analysis to management, and are able to suggest possible organisational solutions. - 13.
-Are able to manage financial information and use this information to manage business processes and to make decisions when required. - 14.
+- pro-active working methods

+- g.
+Are able to work effectively with computer software used in business (office packages such as SPSS), including web-based software (databases and web mail), internet and intranets, email and other popular information and online communication management tools. - 10.
+Are able to communicate fluently in English to an equivalent level of IELTS 6.5 band level, understand the importance of learning second languages and have achieved a basic level in a 2nd or 3rd language. - 11.
+Are able to develop policies within an organisation by understanding the concept of human resource management, being able to analyse organisational problems and present results of this analysis to management, and suggest possible organisational solutions. - 12.
+Develop an insight into major challenges facing contemporary society and have a conceptual understanding of economics, social sciences and business philosophy. - 13.
+Are able to report financial and economic information facts to the organisation and use this information to manage business processes and to make decisions when required. - 14.
 Have knowledge and insight into the principles of quality management that are required for the sustainable management and improvement of (sustainable) business processes within the organisation. - 15.
-Are able to write a business plan and a marketing plan, instigate the setting up of a small company, and manage that company. - 16.
-Are able to report financial and economic facts to the organisation, manage this information and give advice. - 17.
+Are able to write a business plan, instigate the setting up of a small company, and manage that company. - 16.
+Are capable of working out the main concepts and methods of statistical data analysis within research-based projects and academic papers. - 17.
 Have developed those learning skills that are necessary for them to continue to undertake further study with a high degree of autonomy, for instance on a master's programme. - 18.
 Have reached the academic level of Bachelor in line with the recognised European standards as described in the Dublin Descriptors.